Published on 24 November, 2019.

 Within the dry thickets between Imias and Cajobabo, the Cuban Grassquit (formerly classified as Tiaris canorusand very recently as Phonipara canora, a Cuban endemic genus and species called Tomeguin del Pinar in our country) is a favourite species of ours that can be spotted in groups and couples on smalls thorny trees.

 Not far from there, in the area of Baitiquiri, another Cuban endemic and regional variation awaits: the Cuban Sparrow (Torreornis inexpectata, another genus and species endemic to Cuba which we call Cabrerito de la Ciénaga or Cabrerito Cubano).
 The Eastern Cuba geographical variety (Torreornis inexpectata sigmani) is not easy to spot, though.
-We tried once on our own and we failed – we’ll be twitching for it and share a picture with you when we’re finally fortunate to meet it!
+We tried once on our own and we failed – but the second time we were fortunate to count on a local guide’s support and we were finally fortunate to enjoy its subtle beauty!